margaridav27/feup-sdle/exam summary.md

 # System Design for Large Scale

-**Law of diminishing returns:** in a production system with fixed and variable inputs, beyond some point, each additional unit of variable input yields less and less additional output
+**Law of diminishing returns:** in a production system w/ fixed and variable inputs, beyond some point, each additional unit of variable input yields less and less additional output

 ### Distributed Hash Tables - DHTs